ruggeri/tech-notes/distributed-systems/amazon-services.md

 * EC2
     * You get virtualized machines that you run an OS on.
+    * ECS lets you just deploy a Docker image.
 * Elastic Beanstalk
     * This is a layer of abstraction above EC2.
     * You deploy an application, and it runs it on your EC2 instance